 Softballs Hit in Stands.
 All softballs hit outside the field of play shall be returned to a member of the softball committee.
 NATIONAL CHAMPIONSHIP PREGAME ANNOUNCEMENT FORM

-Good afternoon/evening, ladies and g gentlemen, and welcome to game # of the NCAA Division
+Good afternoon/evening, ladies and gentlemen, and of the NCAA Divisio

-II Softball Championship here at in
+II Softball Championship here at(Name of in

-(Name of Stadium)

-(Host City) (State)
+(Host City) (State) ·

-Today's contest is between the regional champion
+Today's contest is between theregio onal champion

-and the regional c hampion ·
+and the regional champion ·

 First, let's meet the visitors.
 The of with

-a record of & fro om
+a record of&from

-First, your roster players (read in nun merical order):
+First, your roster players (read in numerical order):

 [See institution's game program.]

-And now your starting lineup (use of fficial starting lineup):
+And now your starting lineup (use official starting li ineup):

-[Read in order by position-use num aber and name.]
+[Read in order by position-use number and name.]

 Assistant coaches for (visitors)